 L&I also promotes economic development and an improved business climate through a variety of initiatives and programs to help Pennsylvania's workforce remain world-class and globally competitive.

-W. GERARD “JERRY” OLEKSIAK, ACTING SECRETARY
+W. GERARD “JERRY” OLEKSIAK, SECRETARY

 Before joining L&I on Sept.
 5, 2017, Jerry most recently served as president of the Pennsylvania State Education Association (PSEA) – the largest professional association in the commonwealth.
 Prior to becoming president in 2015, he served as PSEA vice president, treasurer, and as a member of the board of directors.

 Jerry is especially proud of the more than three decades he spent as a classroom teacher, most of that time as a special education teacher at the Upper Merion Area School District in King of Prussia.
 He also served as president of the Upper Merion Area Education Association (UMAEA).

 Throughout his career, Jerry has collaborated with employers, employees, and community groups in order to create partnerships that benefit all stakeholders.